beansKingdom/purpgo_support/en/terms.md

 ------

 ### 4. Account and Data

 4.1 The App requires no registration or login.
 All data is stored locally on your device.

 4.2 **Data backup is your responsibility.** The Developer is unable to access, retrieve, or recover your data in any way.
-It is recommended that you regularly back up data using the app’s export feature and back up your device via iTunes or iCloud.
+It is recommended that you regularly back up data using the app's export feature and back up your device via iTunes or iCloud.

 4.3 Uninstalling the App will permanently delete all locally stored data, including tasks, settings, and preferences.
 This action is irreversible.

 ------

 ### 5. Privacy Protection

 5.1 The App strictly complies with the PurpGo Privacy Policy, which is an integral part of this agreement.